jankaszel/thesis-log/10-25_local-first-research-data.md

 date: 2019-10-25
 ---

 For our ongoing efforts with [Mediating Hafiz](/mediating-hafiz), we recently aimed at developing an application for collaborative real-time transcription of Persian-language texts.
-This meant we'd need to find a storage for the 7000-verse-strong corpus and user-provided transcription data.
+This meant we'd need to find storage for the 7000-verse-strong corpus and user-provided transcription data.
 Our first attempt included using [Google's Firestore](https://firebase.google.com/products/firestore/), but we became frustrated: Setting it up was easy, but Firestore was slow for us---we had [issues with querying](https://firebase.google.com/docs/reference/js/firebase.firestore.Query.html) our data, and felt like we lacked control.

 Kleppmann et al. made a point for [local-first software](https://www.inkandswitch.com/local-first.html), and their pledge also applies to research---why have your data tucked away in data silos, prone to platforms’ authority, when you can have it fully available on your local machine?
 Even with today’s limited browser APIs, storage backends such as [IndexedDB](https://www.w3.org/TR/IndexedDB/) and [upcoming proprietary APIs](https://web.dev/native-file-system/) allow for persisting data locally.

 ## Going Full-P2P

-From my [thesis work](https://kassel.works/thesis) I knew about Mathias Buus’ [hyperdb](https://firebase.google.com/products/firestore/), a distributed key-value database built on top of [hypercore](https://firebase.google.com/products/firestore/). hyperdb entails many of hypercore’s prospects: Sparse replication allows to just exchange parts of the database.
+From my [thesis work](https://kassel.works/thesis), I knew about Mathias Buus’ [hyperdb](https://firebase.google.com/products/firestore/), a distributed key-value database built on top of [hypercore](https://firebase.google.com/products/firestore/). hyperdb entails many of hypercore’s prospects: Sparse replication allows to just exchange parts of the database.
 Continuous replication enables to exchange data in real-time.
 And hypercore's public-key cryptography makes selective write authorization possible---among even more functionality.

 We gave it a shot and migrated our whole document-based database into a string-based key-value format... and it worked, sort of.
 These are our learnings from building an architecture with hyperdb: